 It’s still April, so there’s still time to take a moment to talk about National Facial Protection Month.
 At Texas Oral Surgery Specialists, we see a fair amount of injuries to the face and jaw resulting from sports accidents.
 Sometimes it’s just a knocked-out tooth that will need a dental implant, sometimes it’s much worse.
 In any event, we always encourage our patients to wear protective gear to prevent the worst kind of injuries.
 If your sport requires a helmet, wear it!
 If not, a mouth guard can protect your teeth and jaw from some of the worse effects of a rough blow.

-Grapevine oral surgeon Dr. Christopher Tye wants you to keep your children protected during sports season.
+Grapevine oral surgeon Dr. Chris Tye wants you to keep your children protected during sports season.
 As a dentist and oral surgeon, Dr. Tye sees the results of sports injuries more than he would like.
 Have your child fitted with a customized mouth guard from your regular dentist and call our Colleyville office at 817-552-3223 if your child sustains an injury to the mouth.

 Mouth Guards Make a Difference

 Mouth guards can protect the mouth by cushioning a blow and minimizing the risk of broken teeth, injury to the lips and tongue, and damage to the jaw.
 Experts say children between the ages of 7-11 are at the greatest risk of enduring sports-related injuries and they are 60 percent more likely to suffer damage if they are not wearing a mouth guard at the time of an accident.
 These are pretty alarming statistics, since children of this age are in the midst of getting their permanent teeth.
 You don’t want your child to start his life one-tooth-down, or have to worry that an injury has damaged a still-developing tooth.
 If your preteen children play contact sports especially, a customized mouth guard is the best way to protect them.

 Why Get a Customized Mouth Guard?